Migraine treatment by a migraine specialist

 Qualifications: I am a Fellow of the Royal Australasian College of Physicians (FRACP) with specialist qualification in Neurology since 1994.

-Experience: I have been treating a lot of patients with migraines since commencing private practice at Mount Lawley Perth 20 years ago.
+Experience: I have been treating a lot of patients with migraines since commencing private practice at West Leederville Perth 20 years ago.
 I have a sub-specialty interest in treating chronic migraines and I have been administering Botox for the prevention of chronic migraines ever since the medication became subsidised by PBS in 2014.

 I am a member of the Australian New Zealand Headache Society as well as the International Headache Society.
 My affiliations with these organisations mean that I have access to the most up-to-date information on the latest developments and advances in headache and migraine management.